nikfrank/react-ulpan/README.md

 ##### running the server

 building the server is in [the ulpan-server companion course](https://github.com/nikfrank/ulpan-server)
-- if you're doing that course: work your way through step1: in memory service
+- if you're doing that course: work your way through step0:
-- if you aren't: clone the repo and do ```git checkout step2```
+- if you aren't: clone the repo and do ```git checkout step1```
   - instructions are provided in ulpan-server's README for syncing up with this course